zuozhenggh/learning-library/solutions-library/ebs-move-improve/teardown/teardown.md

 # Teardown Your Oracle E-Business Suite Environments

 ## Introduction
 In this lab, we will use the Oracle E-Business Suite Cloud Manager to destroy your Oracle E-Business Suite environments.
+Then we will delete all the resources in OCI with the Stack we created in Lab 2.

 Estimated Lab Time: 15 minutes

 ### Objectives
-* Delete your EBS environment
+* Delete your EBS environments
+* Destroy OCI Resources used for Cloud Manager

 ### Prerequisites
 * Tenancy Admin User